By Mehul Shah, Chief Strategy Officer, Indusface

 Cloud Security-Simple or Complicated?

 Organizations can follow the “DIFM” (Do It For Me) approach and use Cloud security vendors who are experts at this.
-In fact, keeping your data and applications secure can be one main reason to move to cloud.
+In fact, keeping your data and applications secure can be one main reason to move to the cloud.

 We need to stop thinking that Cloud by default should be like Fort Knox.
 Nothing is.
 Till the time we think of security as an afterthought, we will have to face obstructions in using any technology with fear of hackers.
 Our apps, laptops, mobiles, everything needs to be secured, then why should Cloud be any different?